szalik-rg351/es-theme-351elec-switch/README.md

 ██████╔╝██████╔╝███████╗███████╗███████╗███████╗╚█████╔╝
 ╚═════╝░╚═════╝░╚══════╝╚══════╝╚══════╝╚══════╝░╚════╝░

-Theme fully compatibile with 351ELEC
+# Theme fully compatibile with 351ELEC

+Added every system and change name of existing ones, cleaned up.

 # Nintendo Switch Theme for EmulationStation on 480x320 displays
 Over the last few days I have been working on this theme further.
 I updated all the icons a few days ago and decided to update the rest of the theme.